Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

-\item Sketch of the proof of Theorem \ref{lemma:majorarcsest}: We employ both arithmetic and continuous dyadic decompositions to reduce the proof of Theorem \ref{lemma:majorarcsest} to demonstrating Propositions \ref{prop:highfre}, \ref{t4.1}, and \ref{t4.2}, which correspond to the high-frequency case, the low-frequency case at a small scale, and the low-frequency case at a large scale, respectively.
+\textit{Sketch of the proof of Theorem \ref{lemma:majorarcsest}:} We employ both arithmetic and continuous dyadic decompositions to reduce the proof of Theorem \ref{lemma:majorarcsest} to demonstrating Propositions \ref{prop:highfre}, \ref{t4.1}, and \ref{t4.2}, which correspond to the high-frequency case, the low-frequency case at a small scale, and the low-frequency case at a large scale, respectively.

-Proposition \ref{prop:highfre} will be established by proving a multilinear Weyl inequality in the continuous setting (also referred to as the Sobolev smoothing inequality) given by Theorem \ref{appen11}.
-This is achieved by combining a transference trick with \cite[Theorem 6.1]{KMPW24}.
-For the proof of the low-frequency case, however, the metric entropy argument presented in \cite{KMPW24} is not applicable, as the multilinear Weyl inequality in this context does not exhibit the polynomial decay.
-Instead, we develop a nontrivial variant of the method from \cite{KMT22}.
+Proposition \ref{prop:highfre} (the high-frequency case) will be established by proving a multilinear Weyl inequality in the continuous setting given by Theorem \ref{appen11}.
+This is achieved by using the methods from \cite[Section 7]{KMPWfield}.
+In the proof of the low-frequency case, the multiparamater norm interchanging inequality from \cite{KMPWW24} fails to apply because the multilinear Weyl inequality in this setting lacks the required polynomial decay.
+To overcome this, we develop a nontrivial variant of the method introduced in \cite{KMT22}.

 The proof of Proposition \ref{t4.1} relies on establishing a multilinear Rademacher–Menshov inequality (see Lemma \ref{mil}), which we derive by combining an inductive argument with the bilinear version obtained in \cite{KMT22}.

-For the proof of Proposition \ref{t4.2}, we utilize the quantitative Shannon sampling theorem (see Lemma \ref{Sampling}) and the norm interchanging trick (see \eqref{interchange}) to reduce the matter to demonstrating the arithmetic multilinear estimate (see Lemma \ref{lend1}) and the $p$-adic estimates (see \eqref{As1}).
-In fact, the restrictions on the functions $f_1,\ldots,f_k$ and the parameters $q,\{q_{jv}\}_{(j,v)\in [k]\times \{1,2\}}$ in Theorem \ref{t3shifted} originate entirely from the techniques used to establish these estimates.
-Moreover, unlike the arithmetic bilinear estimate in \cite{KMT22}, our arithmetic multilinear estimate requires stronger constraints on the parameters $q,r$.
-This is due to the multilinear case, where no additional structural conditions are imposed on the polynomials (beyond their differing degrees).
-For details, see the hypotheses in Theorem \ref{lemma:majorarcsest} and Lemma \ref{lend1}. \end{itemize}
+For the proof of Proposition \ref{t4.2}, in addition to applying the quantitative Shannon sampling theorem (Theorem \ref{Sampling}) and the norm interchange technique (see \eqref{interchange}), we establish two new estimates: an arithmetic multilinear estimate (Theorem \ref{lend1}) and a $p$-adic multilinear estimate (Theorem \ref{thm:padic}).